 Watch Laszlo Bock’s interview.

-Amit Singh, President, Google Enterprise and Laszlo Bock, Senior Vice President of People Operations, Google
+Amit Singh, President, Google Cloud and Laszlo Bock, Senior Vice President of People Operations, Google

-Collaboration, Culture, Google Apps, Innovation, Work better tips
+Collaboration, Culture, G Suite, Innovation, Work better tips